 This is not the case for MnSCU’s seven universities.
 On average, these four-year institutions will increase their tuition by 3.4 percent this fall.
 The universities will have their own tuition freeze enacted in fiscal year 2017, effective fall 2016.

-Steven Rosenstone is the Chancellor of MnSCU.
+Steven Rosenstone is the chancellor of MnSCU.
 “We are very grateful to Governor Dayton and the legislature for their support of the critical role that our colleges and universities play in ensuring prosperity for all Minnesotans, and the funding they provided that makes this possible,” he said in a written statement.

 While tuition will be higher in fiscal year 2016, Metro will raise its scholarship budget in hopes of offsetting some of the student expenses.
 “It’s a fine line between preserving the integrity and the quality of our program offerings and the educational experience of the students on one side, and affordability and accessibility on the other side,” Malhotra said.
-“So in order to do that, as we increased [tuition] by 3.7 percent, we also added $200,000 additional dollars for scholarships for incoming students. $200,000 is roughly the amount we would raise by a half percent increase in tuition.”
+“So in order to do that, as we increased [tuition] by 3.7 percent, we also added $200,000 additional dollars for scholarships for incoming students.
+Two hundred thousand dollars is roughly the amount we would raise by a half percent increase in tuition.”

 The addition of scholarships was something Malhotra and the administration had discussed with student leaders when formulating this year’s budget.

-“We are very grateful and appreciative of the student leadership for understanding the problem and making the tough decisions,” said Malhotra. “[Theses scholarships] are basically fulfilling the commitment we made to them.”
+“We are very grateful and appreciative of the student leadership for understanding the problem and making the tough decisions,” said Malhotra. “[These scholarships] are basically fulfilling the commitment we made to them.”
 He said the funding for the scholarships will come out of the University’s total operating budget.

-Even with the increase to tuition, Metro’s budget will still not be balanced in FY 2016.
-As a result, the University is cutting 3.5 percent from its expenditures.
+Even with the tuition increase, Metro’s budget will still not be balanced in fiscal year 2016.
+As a result, Metro is cutting 3.5 percent from its expenditures.

 “Essentially what we did was, we took last year’s budgetary allocations and said ‘this year, all divisions and units with the exception of tuition and technology would reduce their budget allocations by 3.5 percent,’” Malhotra said.